Feeling Better – Plans Being Made

 We’ll depart Yellowstone just before Memorial Day to Washington and the Oregon coast.
 My youngest wanted to see Oregon during our last trip out but sadly we couldn’t fit it in.
 So we will head towards the coast.

-What I wanted to see last time were the huge redwood trees at Redwood National Park as well as Glass Beach in Fort Bragg, California (click on the link for information on how the later came to be).
+What I wanted to see last time were the huge redwood trees at Redwood National Park as well as Glass Beach in Fort Bragg, California.
 We will hit up these things as we work our way down and then shoot east towards Reno.

 Yellowstone to California: